withfig/autocomplete/.github/ISSUE_TEMPLATE/bug.md

 ### Completion Spec

 What completion spec does this bug refer to?
-Or is it fig itself?
+Or is it Fig itself?

 ### Description